Migrant entrepreneurs: building our businesses, creating our jobs

 Migrant entrepreneurs can have a profound effect on their communities; they create jobs for local workers and growth for the wider economy.
 Yet, with media narratives reinforcing the popular notion that immigrants come to the UK to take our jobs and claim welfare, the story of migrant entrepreneurs is little understood and rarely told.

-In the run up to the European Parliament elections in May 2014 and beyond, this campaign will seek to address the current deficit in our understanding of this important issue, celebrate the contribution of migrant entrepreneurs to the UK and examine how the implementation of policies to attract new migrant entrepreneurs can be improved.
+In the run up to the European Parliament elections in May 2014, this campaign sought to address the deficit in our understanding of this important issue, celebrate the contribution of migrant entrepreneurs to the UK and examine how the implementation of policies to attract new migrant entrepreneurs can be improved.

 To examine the economic and social contribution of migrant entrepreneurs to the UK, the Centre for Entrepreneurs has: